Second United Indonesia Cabinet

-The Second United Indonesia Cabinet (Kabinet Indonesia Bersatu II) was inaugurated on 22 October 2009, two days after the inauguration of Susilo Bambang Yudhoyono as President of Indonesia for the second term.
-The cabinet consists of members from Yudhoyono's Democratic Party and its coalition partners (the Prosperous Justice Party, the National Mandate Party, the United Development Party, National Awakening Party and the Golkar Party) as well as non-party figures.
+The Second United Indonesia Cabinet (Kabinet Indonesia Bersatu II) was sworn in on 22 October 2009, two days after the inauguration of President Susilo Bambang Yudhoyono for the second term.
+The cabinet consisted of members from Yudhoyono's Democratic Party and its coalition partners (the Prosperous Justice Party, the National Mandate Party, the United Development Party, National Awakening Party and the Golkar Party) as well as non-party figures.

 Cabinet lineup

 President Yudhoyono officially announced the cabinet lineup on 21 October 2009 at 10 pm, one day after his inauguration.
-On October 18, 2011, Yudhoyono announced the reshuffled cabinet.
+On 18 October 2011, Yudhoyono announced the reshuffled cabinet.